 Learn more about where Raymond’s story began

 Raymond was born and raised in Manila, Philippines, and immigrated to Canada in 2009.
+Growing up in a Filipino immigrant family, he knows what it’s like to feel the pressure to work hard and make the most of the opportunities his family sacrificed for.
 Before entering the counselling field, he built a career as a paralegal and continues to work in the legal industry today.
-His experience supporting individuals through complex legal challenges deepened his understanding of the connection between mental health and overall well-being, which ultimately inspired him to pursue counselling.
+His experience supporting individuals through complex legal challenges deepened his understanding of the connection between mental health and high stress environments, which ultimately inspired him to pursue counselling.

 Outside of the therapy room, Raymond enjoys playing guitar, writing music, travelling, experimenting with new recipes, and drawing inspiration from different cultures.

-Raymond Dilag holds a Master of Arts in Counselling Psychology from Yorkville University and is currently awaiting registration with the British Columbia Association of Clinical Counsellors (BCACC).
+Raymond Dilag holds a Master of Arts in Counselling Psychology from Yorkville University and is a Registered Clinical Counsellor with the British Columbia Association of Clinical Counsellors (BCACC).
 His approach to therapy is person-centred and integrates Emotion-Focused Therapy, Narrative Therapy, and Internal Family Systems.
 Raymond works with individuals navigating life transitions, cultural identity, men’s mental health, and relationship challenges.
 At Nova Rain Therapy, he is committed to providing a warm, inclusive, and culturally sensitive space where clients feel supported as they explore their experiences, build self-understanding, and move toward meaningful change.

-Raymond Dilag holds a Master of Arts in Counselling Psychology from Yorkville University and is currently awaiting registration with the British Columbia Association of Clinical Counsellors (BCACC).
+Raymond Dilag holds a Master of Arts in Counselling Psychology from Yorkville University and is a Registered Clinical Counsellor with the British Columbia Association of Clinical Counsellors (BCACC).
 His approach to therapy is person-centred and integrates Emotion-Focused Therapy, Narrative Therapy, and Internal Family Systems.
 Raymond works with individuals navigating life transitions, cultural identity, men’s mental health, and relationship challenges.
 At Nova Rain Therapy, he is committed to providing a warm, inclusive, and culturally sensitive space where clients feel supported as they explore their experiences, build self-understanding, and move toward meaningful change.